 - Light (either natural light or grow lights for potatoes)

-To get started, you’ll need a seed potato.
-A seed potato is just a regular potato tuber that has small growing points – called eyes.
+The fastest way to get started is with seed potatoes.
+A seed potato is just a regular potato tuber that has sprouts – also called eyes or chits.
 If you look closely at a mature potato, you’ll likely see small indentations where the eyes are beginning to grow.
 When the eyes are exposed to moisture, darkness and warmth, they soon sprout and grow, making a new potato plant in the process.

 Where To Get A Seed Potato